georgeflanagin/workstation-backups/README.md

 backup situation.
 It is important to understand how it works to use it effectively.
-Before `rsync` begins the transfer, it establishes contact with the remote computer (.. assuming that you are transferring between computers. `rsync` works just as well to copy or move files on a single host.) and builds a list of the files to be transferred.
+Before `rsync` begins the transfer, it establishes contact with the remote computer (.. assuming that you are transferring between computers. `rsync` works just as well to copy or move files on a single host.), and builds a list of the files to be transferred.

 Its operation can be considerably sped along by excluding scrap files such as files in the browser cache.
 It is not so much that the files are large, but they are numerous and often short lived.
-The speed of `rsync`'s operation is related to the size of the lists as well as the size of the files.
+The speed of `rsync`'s operation is related to *the size of the lists as well as the size of the files*.

+The following list excludes some of the major file space hogs.

 ### rysnc-excludes.txt
 ```